POM: Prescription only medicine

 Borax and Boric acid (one ml of solution contains 3.075 mg boron)

 For the full list of excipients, see section 6.1

 A bright, colourless to faint yellow aqueous solution.

-Chloramphenicol is a broad spectrum antibiotic indicated in both adults and children for the treatment of bacterial conjunctivitis caused by chloramphenicol susceptible organisms including : Escherichia coli, Haemophilus influenzae, Staphylococcus aureus, Streptococcus haemolyticus, Morax-axenfeld, Klebsiella/Enterobacter species and others.
+Chloramphenicol is a broad spectrum antibiotic indicated in both adults and children aged 2 years and over for the treatment of bacterial conjunctivitis caused by chloramphenicol susceptible organisms including: Escherichia coli, Haemophilus influenzae, Staphylococcus aureus, Streptococcus haemolyticus, Morax-axenfeld, Klebsiella/Enterobacter species and others.

-The recommended dosage for adults and children is two drops to be applied to the affected eye every three hours or more frequently if required.
+The recommended dosage for adults and children over the age of 2 is two drops to be applied to the affected eye every three hours.
+To be used during waking hours only.
 Treatment should be continued for at least 48 hours after eye appears normal.

 • Myelosuppression during previous exposure to chloramphenicol.

 • Known personal or family history of blood dyscrasias including aplastic anaemia.